sidebar-nvim/sidebar.nvim/doc/builtin-sections.md

     ...
     todos = {
-        ignored_paths = {'~'}, -- ignore certain paths, this will prevent huge folders like $HOME to hog Neovim with TODO searching
+        ignored_paths = {'~'}, -- ignore certain paths, this will prevent huge folders like $HOME to hog Neovim with TODO searching initially_closed = false, -- whether the groups should be initially closed on start.
+You can manually open/close groups later.
     }
     ...
 })